 You can go more advanced with your formulas, save them in the Analyst Hub, and then just copy the code to quickly proceed with your Power BI development.

-Using common formula patterns and simply subbing in parameters and core measures is key to speeding up your Power BI development.
+Using common formula patterns and simply subbing in parameters and core measures are key to speeding up your Power BI development.
 Using the Analyst Hub to catalog your formula patterns is a huge help in making your work even faster.